JosephDuffy/DeepLink/README.md

 Rather than being strict with its typings DeepLink relies on string interpolation to build URLs.
 This allows properties to be any type that conforms to `CustomStringConvertible`, such as `Int`s, enums, and custom types.

 If a property is optional it will only be used to build the URL when it is non-nil.
 This is particularly useful for optional query items.

+This also extends to initialising a deep link with a `URL` -- as long as the type conforms to `LosslessStringConvertible`.

 ## Why